jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 Forming raw transactions as above, affords us great flexibility, but is a bit tedious.
 Therefore [bits](https://github.com/jtraub91/bits) provides the `bits send` command, which, as opposed to `bits tx`, provides a better user inteface, and does some of the tedious steps behind the scenes; thereby trading flexibility for convenience.

-The `bits send` command integrates directly with (and thus depends on) a configured [Bitcoin Core](https://github.com/bitcoin/bitcoin) node.
+The `bits send` command integrates directly with (and thus depends on) a [configured](#configuring-bits-with-a-local-bitcoin-core-node) [Bitcoin Core](https://github.com/bitcoin/bitcoin) node.

 Let's see how it works.

 Suppose we have 3.125 BTC associated with the SegWit address `bcrt1quzz3xxt2p0488hvlfelj78dq2pgcsjkd3auhwz` on a local regtest Bitcoin network.
 Let's send half of these funds to a new address, `bcrt1qddfhzmx80snsgudw8hr2qj9v3yz0vgd9wj5wca`, and use `mp6nDfuUJWV1pNdcxNQtbU29eg3fJ6eK4c` as the change address.

-All of the tedious steps we had to do in [creating raw transactions](#creating-raw-transactions) can now be simply expressed as the following.
+Many of the tedious steps we had to do in [creating raw transactions](#creating-raw-transactions) can now be simply expressed as the following.

 ```bash
 bits send bcrt1quzz3xxt2p0488hvlfelj78dq2pgcsjkd3auhwz bcrt1qddfhzmx80snsgudw8hr2qj9v3yz0vgd9wj5wca --send-fraction 0.5 --change-addr mp6nDfuUJWV1pNdcxNQtbU29eg3fJ6eK4c